 San Antonio is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of San Antonio.
 This makes San Antonio a good place to live for young professionals.
 With so many people in this demographic, San Antonio presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

-The overall education level of San Antonio is somewhat higher than in the average US city of 21.84%: 26.00% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in San Antonio who are college-educated is somewhat higher than the average US community of 21.84%: 26.40% of adults in San Antonio have at least a bachelor's degree.

 The most common language spoken in San Antonio is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.